LaurentBl/udacity_data_engineer_project2/README.md

 ### create_tables.py
 This file must be run prior to running 'etl.py'
-If will connect to the redshift cluster (thanks to credentials stored in 'dwh.cfg') and DROP (if necessary) then CREATE the following tables:
+It will connect to the redshift cluster (thanks to credentials stored in 'dwh.cfg') and DROP (if necessary) then CREATE the following tables:
 staging:
 	*staging_events
 	*staging_songs

 analytics:
 	*users
 	*songs
 	*artists
 	*time
 	*songplays

 ### etl.py
 'create_tables.py' must be run first!
 Executing this file will:
 	*load both datasets into the staging tables
 	*process the data from the staging tables and load it into the fact and dimension star schema tables

 All queries are stored in 'sql_queries.py'